Help translate Feelings Wheel! If you’re multilingual and want to contribute, contact us.

 How are you feeling today?

-Click and turn the Feelings Wheel
+Click and turn the interactive

-to explore your emotions
+Feelings Wheel to explore your emotions

-Take a moment to connect with yourself and find calm by exploring the Feelings Wheel, also known as the Emotion Wheel.
+Take a moment to connect with yourself and find calm by exploring the interactive Feelings Wheel, also known as the Emotion Wheel.

 It's a simple yet powerful mental health tool designed to help you identify and understand your emotions better.